 There are several optimization algorithms that can be used to train Convolutional Neural Networks (CNNs), including:

-• Stochastic Gradient Descent (SGD): SGD is a popular optimization algorithm used to train CNNs.
-In this method, the weights of the network are updated based on the gradients of the loss function with respect to the weights.
+- Stochastic Gradient Descent (SGD): SGD is a popular optimization algorithm used to train CNNs.
+In this method, the weights of the network are updated based on the gradients of the loss function concerning the weights.
 The learning rate determines the step size of the weight updates.

 Each optimization algorithm has its strengths and weaknesses, and the choice of algorithm depends on the specific problem to be solved and the characteristics of the data set.
 It is common to try different optimization algorithms and compare their performance against a validation set to select the best algorithm